How Long Does It Take To Dry Out Water Damage?

 Soon after the discovery of a water breach on your property, it is essential that you determine the location and cause of the leak and stop the water flow.

 This action allows you to begin the cleanup process without the worry of additional damage being done by new water coming into the space.
+Quick action can also help control the spread of mold which can begin to grow just 24-48 hours after a water leak.

 Wear Protective Clothing

 Mold and bacteria can hide on surfaces and in the chemicals in cleaning supplies you use to clean up after water damage has happened on your property.
 To shield yourself from the dangers of these hazards, it is advisable that you cover your eyes and body.
+To protect yourself, it is important to wear pants, long sleeves, boots, and rubber gloves.

 Buy goggles and an N-95 mask at the hardware store and use them when working in flooded areas or cleaning mold to protect your eye, nose, and lungs.